tyonweekes/order-summary-component-main/README.md

 ### What I learned

-On top of more CSS positioning practice, I also learned how to incorporate a design element into the background.
+On top of more CSS positioning practice, I learned how to incorporate a design element into the background.
+I also learned how to close up a gap between an image and a div (even when padding and margins are set to 0).
+Just use display: block on the image.

 ### Continued development